 (ii) Invited Specialists are experts with critical knowledge and experience on the interventions being reviewed, the cancer types that the interventions being reviewed are thought to prevent, or relevant methodologies, but who have a declared conflict of interest that warrants exclusion from developing or influencing the evaluations.
-The Invited Specialists do not draft any section of the Handbook that pertains to the description or interpretation of the data on which the evaluation is based, or participate in the evaluations.
+The Invited Specialists do not draft any section of the Handbook that pertains to the description or interpretation of the data on which the evaluations.
 Invited